German Shorthaired Pointer

 Temperament

 That being said, can GSP's do well in a home where their owners work 9-5 day jobs?
 Yes!
 They can do well in many situations, given that they get the proper exercise, care and attention needed while you are at home.
-Look at your schedule and consider if you'll have the time to care for the dog.
-They are living, breathing animals who need to be fed, exercised, trained, socialized and most importantly loved, so you have to be fair to them and make sure you'll have that time put aside for them for the duration of their lives before adding one into your home. |
+Look at your schedule and consider if you'll have the time to commit to this active, velcro dog.
+They are living, breathing animals who need to be fed, exercised, trained, socialized and most importantly loved, so you have to be fair to them and make sure you'll have that time for them for the duration of their lives before adding one into your home. |

 We highly recommend at least one puppy school or basic obedience course.